yorak/VeRyPy/README.md

 ## Quick Start

-Make sure that the VeRyPy is in PYTHONPATH.
+Make sure that the VeRyPy is in your `PYTHONPATH`.
 On linux the relevant command is
 ```
 $ export PYTHONPATH=$PYTHONPATH:/home/jussi/Projects/CVRP:/home/jussi/Projects/CVRP/VeRyPy
 ```